ggyy1122/AI-based-emotional-companion-app/README.md

 - Implement voice-only navigation mode for visually impaired users
 - Add cognitive accessibility features for users with learning differences
 - Develop content adaptation based on individual accessibility needs

+## 6. Interface Effects

+### 6.1 Main Page

+-Users can interact with the sprite.
+For example, by clicking or dragging a specific location, the sprite will move to the corresponding position.
+The sprite periodically displays relaxing messages, and the message style can be changed by altering the sprite's state.

+-Double-click the sprite to open a simple AI companion chat window.

+### 6.2 AI Chat

+-Multiple chat sessions can be created.

+-Click "favorite" to view the favorited chats.

+-Click the voice button in the lower-right corner to enter the voice chat interface.

+### 6.3 Memorandum of Thoughts

+-Multiple memos can be created, and content can be entered into them.

+-Voice recording is supported.

+-Saved entries can be viewed.

+### 6.4 Stress-Relief Mini-Game

+-The mini-game interface defaults to mouse controls.
+The turret rotates toward the mouse position to fire and eliminate monsters.

+-Click "Settings" to choose the control mode (mouse or gesture) or adjust the monster spawn speed.

+-Gesture recognition controls the game—the turret fires in the direction pointed by the thumb.

+### 6.5 Sprite data interface

+-Sprite data interface for viewing various records.